chiusday/apollo-graphql-gateway/Readme.md

 _Now, GraphQL requests to Customer can include accountsForCustomer field and will return related accounts_

-This is great, however, if accounts have to be fetched for multiple customers it will make N calls to account microservice.
+This is great, however, if accounts have to be fetched for multiple customers it will make N calls to account microservice (ex: [account-dgs.schema.graphqls](account-dgs/src/main/resources/schema/account.graphqls).Customer.accountsForCustomersSync).
 This is known as [The N+1 Problem](https://medium.com/the-marcy-lab-school/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a).

-## Implementing BatchLoaders
+## Implementing BatchLoaders to solve the N+1 Problem
-* add a new field in [account-dgs](account-dgs/src/main/resources/schema/account.graphqls).Customer that corresponds to a DGS BatchLoader implementation
+* add a new field in [account-dgs.schema.graphqls](account-dgs/src/main/resources/schema/account.graphqls).Customer that corresponds to a DGS BatchLoader implementation - _accountsForCustomersBatched_
 * The rest of the steps are explained [here](customer-dgs/Readme.md#steps-to-implement-batch-loading-in-dgs)